awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-tasks.md

 /dev/xvda1 8376300 1464160 6912140 18% /
 ```

-The output of the ipconfig command on a Windows Server instance is similar to the following:
+The output of the ipconfig command on an EC2 instance for Windows Server is similar to the following:

 ```
 Windows IP Configuration